Essential Language Learning Tools And Resources

 This is another very unique product that improves your fluency through a highly repetitive ‘listen and repeat’ approach.

-It is, in my opinion, one of the the most useful tools I’ve seen for training listening comprehension.
+It is, in my opinion, one of the the most useful language learning resources I’ve seen for training listening comprehension.
 Definitely not a conventional course but you’ll be amazed at how effective it is if you use it daily (I explained it in detail in my Glossika review where I also interviewed its founder).

 It’s available in many different languages too.